“The function of sociology, as of every science, is to reveal that which is hidden.”

 The future of education and work

-In a time of rapid social transformation, from AI and migration to political polarization and digital subcultures, the International Sociology Olympiad invites thinkers to explore the forces that govern power, identity, and inequality.
+In a time of rapid social transformation, from AI and migration to political polarization and digital subcultures, the International Sociology Olympiad is the platform for thinkers to explore the forces that govern power, identity, and inequality.
 Through real-world case study analysis and a dynamic international debate, participants will demonstrate sociological insight, research depth, and argumentative skill.

 How Does It Work?

 The Olympiad is divided into two rounds: Regional and International.
-The regional round is a case study competition and the international round is a global debate where regional finalists will compete.
+The regional round is a case study competition and the international round is a global debate where regional finalists are invited to compete.

 Regional Round:

-Write a 1000-word case study analysis evaluating one of three sociological prompts provided on the launch date.
+Write an case study analysis evaluating one of three sociological prompts provided on the launch date.

 Students will have 7 days to research, analyze, and submit their response via a Typeform link.

-Essays should apply sociological theory, incorporate real-world data or examples, and propose thoughtful insights (see Guidelines and Rules).
+Essays must apply sociological theory, incorporate real-world data or examples, and propose thoughtful insights and cannot exceed 1000 words (see Guidelines and Rules for more details).

 International Round:

-Finalists will be invited to a live online debate, where they will respond to a real-time sociological scenario involving institutions, norms, power, and identity.
+Finalists advance to a live online debate, where they will respond to real-time sociological scenarios involving institutions, norms, power, and identity.

-Students will represent a perspective, such as a policymaker, activist, sociologist, or community leader and debate competing social strategies (see Guidelines and Rules).
+After being assigned a perspective to advocate for, such as a policymaker, activist, sociologist, or community leader finalists debate competing social strategies (see Guidelines and Rules).

 Step 2